-A floor plan of your new home will help you to know what fits and what won’t – before your arrive.
-This will save you time, money and effort when moving.
+Create a floor plan of your new home to help you to know what fits and what won’t – before you arrive.
+This will save you time, money, and effort when moving.
 A floor plan is one of the best visual tools that you can use to help organize a move.
-Lay out out rooms ahead of time, determine what will go where, use it as a guide to unpack and more!
+Lay out your rooms ahead of time, determine what will go where, use it as a guide to unpack, and more!

 For example, this 3D Floor Plan clearly shows you how different rooms can be set up.
-It was created using RoomSketcher Home Designer – an easy-to-use floor plan and home design tool that you can use to plan and organize your move.
+It was created using the RoomSketcher App – an easy-to-use floor plan and home design tool that you can use to plan and organize your move.
 Draw your floor plan and furnish and decorate it using the easy drag and drop tools.
-The RoomSketcher Product Library has thousands of items to choose from and you can resize any item to match your own.
+The RoomSketcher product library has thousands of items to choose from and you can resize any item to match your own

 Not only can you lay out furniture, but you can see how your rooms will look by taking a snapshot!
 Visualize what paint colors to use in your new rooms, try wallpaper, tile, and carpet ideas, you can even figure out where to hang artwork – all ahead of time.
 The RoomSketcher App is so user-friendly that even kids can design their rooms.